FernandoFrali/smart-games/README.md

     ```sh
     > npm run start
     ```
-11. To finish, just scan the QRCode that Expo generates on your terminal with your phone
+11. To finish, just scan the QRCode that Expo generates on terminal with your phone

 <!-- USAGE EXAMPLES -->